 SJV seminarians are powerful witnesses of the Gospel on campus and throughout the community.
-Our men are trained to live the New Evangelization as "missionary disciples" by participating in service projects, teaching religious education, leading Bible studies, and getting involved in campus activities.
+Trained to live the New Evangelization as "missionary disciples," men participate in service projects by teaching religious education, leading Bible studies, and getting involved in campus activities.
 As part of their pastoral formation, SJV seminarians are expected to complete a Pastoral Ministry Practicum and a Religious Education Practicum.

 New Men